ToxicDonkeyButts/fifth-equilux/Classes/Fighter.md

 Once you use this feature, you must finish a short or long rest before you can use it again.
 Starting at 17th level, you can use it twice before a rest, but only once on the same turn.

-### Martial Archetype
+### Improved Critical

-At 3rd level, you choose an archetype that you strive to emulate in your combat styles and techniques.
-Choose Champion, Battle Master, or Eldritch Knight, all detailed at the end of the class description.
-The archetype you choose grants you features at 3rd level and again at 7th, 10th, 15th, and 18th level.
+At 3rd level, your weapon attacks score a critical hit on a roll of 19 or 20.

 ### Ability Score Improvement